-- 114. The only recommended action for Rec.
-34 required the Trinidad and Tobago authorities to take steps to implement a mechanism to prevent the unlawful use of legal arrangements in relation to money laundering and terrorist financing by ensuring that its commercial, trust and other laws require adequate transparency concerning the beneficial ownership and control of trusts and other legal arrangements.
-In the report of October 2010, the authorities referred to regulation 12 of the FOR which stipulates requirements for the identification and verification of beneficial owners of legal arrangements.
-Legal arrangements are defined for the purposes of regulation 12 to include express trusts. - 115.
-In addition to the above, regulation 17 stipulates in addition to the requirements outlined in regulation 15, financial institutions or listed businesses must obtain evidence of the appointment of the trustees by means of a certified copy of the Deed of Trust, information on the nature and purpose of the trust and verification of the identity of the trustee.
-Trustee in this regulation is defined to include the settlor, protector, and person providing the trust funds, controller or any person holding power to appoint or remove the trustee. - 116.
-The above regulations would require all financial institutions and listed businesses to identify and verify the identities of the parties to a trust.
+- 106. The only recommended action for Rec.
+34 required the Trinidad and Tobago authorities to take steps to implement a mechanism to prevent the unlawful use of legal arrangements in relation to money laundering and terrorist financing by ensuring that its commercial, trust and other laws require adequate transparency concerning the beneficial ownership and control of trusts and other legal arrangements. - 107.
+It was noted in the follow-up report of October 2010, that regulations in the FOR would require all financial institutions and listed businesses to identify and verify the identities of the parties to a trust.
 Trust service providers are included in listed businesses and are therefore required to comply with the above provisions.
 However, as noted in the section of this report dealing with Rec.
 12 trust and company service providers, acting as (or arranging for another person to act as) a trustee of an express trust and the creation, operation or management of legal persons or arrangements by accountants, attorneys at law and independent legal professionals are not included as part of the activities subject to AML/CFT obligations.
-As such, while financial institutions are required to maintain information on the beneficial ownership and control of trusts and other legal arrangements, such requirements are not applicable to accountants, attorneys at law, independent legal professionals and trust and company service providers. - 117.
-The authorities have advised that an amendment to the First Schedule of POCA to deal with above issue is to be proposed and the Compliance Unit is preparing the policy for the approval of Cabinet by November 2012.
+As such, while financial institutions are required to maintain information on the beneficial ownership and control of trusts and other legal arrangements, such requirements are not applicable to accountants, attorneys at law, independent legal professionals and trust and company service providers.

+108. The authorities have advised that an amendment to the First Schedule of POCA to deal with above issue is to be proposed and the Compliance Unit was preparing the policy for the approval of Cabinet by November 2012.
+No information on the current status of this matter was submitted for this report.
 As such adequate transparency concerning the beneficial ownership and control of trusts and other legal arrangements has only been partially met.